-A moderate Mediterranean climate complements the impressive Coast Mountains that frame Vancouver’s spectacular setting.
-Nine major beaches meander eighteen kilometres around the city, many with long stretches of gorgeous sandy beaches, which are easily accessed via the stunning 28 kilometer Seawall, by car, bicycle, or on foot.
+Nine major beaches meander around the city, many with long stretches of gorgeous sandy beaches, which are easily accessed via the stunning 28 kilometer Seawall, by car, bicycle, or on foot.
 Some also boast Canada’s longest stretches of subtropical looking palm trees, which are an unexpected surprise for many.
-A fab way to top off a busy day is to sit beneath the palm trees to watch the sunset at English Bay or Sunset Beach, before heading up the hill to Vancouver’s world-renowned Davie Village.
+A fab way to top off a busy day is to sit beneath the palm trees to watch the sunset at English Bay or Sunset Beach, before heading up the hill a few blocks to Vancouver’s world-renowned Davie Village.

-At the heart of the village is Jim Deva Plaza, right next to the rainbow crosswalks, and honours one of Vancouver’s gay pioneers and community heroes.
+At the heart of the village is Jim Deva Plaza, right next to the rainbow crosswalks, which honours one of Vancouver’s gay pioneers and community heroes.
 A stylish aquamarine speaker’s corner is also a very fitting tribute to Jim, as many who knew him would agree.
 Just steps away from his legendary Little Sister’s Book & Art Emporium, this is also where many begin their visit to LGBTQ2+ welcoming Vancouver.

-The Vancouver Queer Film Festival, the largest queer arts event in Western Canada will celebrate its 31st iteration from August 15 - 25, 2019.
-With a strong focus on Canadian filmmakers and telling stories of queer, trans, and two-spirit communities, they will again renew audience favourite programs like The Coast is Queer and The Coast Is Gender Queer, two shorts film programs focused entirely on works created by BC filmmakers, and Troublemakers, an inter-generational documentary shorts program created by queer youth/senior pairings from Vancouver.
-These programs will screen amongst films which premiered at Sundance, Cannes, Berlinale and other internationally recognized festivals.
+The Vancouver Queer Film Festival, the largest queer arts event in Western Canada will celebrate its 32nd iteration from August 13 - 23, 2020.
+With a strong focus on Canadian filmmakers and telling stories of queer, trans, and two-spirit communities, as well as featuring a documentary shorts program, these films screen amongst films which premiered at Sundance, Cannes, Berlinale and other internationally recognized festivals.

-Vancouver’s LGBTQ2+ community is an active and integrated part of Vancouver’s cultural mosaic.
-Proudly represented in the political spectrum, tourism industry, civic calendar of events, and all walks of business, LGBTQ2+ Vancouverites enjoy the fabulous destination the same as everyone else.
+As you can see, Vancouver’s LGBTQ2+ community is an active and integrated part of Vancouver’s cultural mosaic.
+Proudly represented in the political spectrum, tourism industry, Civic calendar of events, film and TV industries, and all walks of business.
+LGBTQ2+ Vancouverites enjoy this fabulous destination the same as everyone else.
 Tourism Vancouver says it best: You Belong in Vancouver!

 West End BIA